syrian2012/icp/README.md

 ## installation
 1- download the package
-2- run "sudo apt install ./icp.deb"
+2- run "sudo dnf install ./icp-1.1-1.el9.noarch.rpm"

 ## Issues
-You may face issues with the dependences (ssh, pigz, tar, pv) you could install them before installing this pakage or if you use apt you can use this command (apt --fix-broken install) after installing the package to fix the dependences installation. if you faced other problems with package install you may do this: "sudo chmod 644 icp.deb" before install.
+You may face issues with the dependences (ssh, pigz, tar, pv) you could install them before installing this pakage. if you faced other problems with package install you may do this: "sudo chmod 644 icp-1.1-1.el9.noarch.rpm" before install.

 ## Contact
 For professional DevOps services, optimization, and consultation, contact me at mhd4.hz@gmail.com.